dzbeck/attack_to_cve/updated-methodology.md

 If a vulnerability is not explicitly associated with a CWE, or if its associated CWE is not listed in Table 1, it should be mapped using keywords from the vulnerability description (see [Vulnerability Objectives](#vulnerability-objectives)).
 Objective-based mapping should also be used in the cases where vulnerability details suggest other or additional ATT&CK techniques may apply.
 Exploit methods and secondary impacts unlikely to be identified are marked "N/A."

 **Table 1.
-Common Vulnerability Types** XXX Currently in the process of adding updated mappings to table...
-The CWE Top 25 info (cwe.mitre.org/top25/index.html) says that in the coming months there will be an "Actively Exploited" list (ranking of weaknesses by CISA's KEV Catelog) - will want to make sure to cover things on that list...XXX
+Common Vulnerability Types** *XXX Still adding updated mappings to table...
+The CWE Top 25 info (cwe.mitre.org/top25/index.html) says that in the coming months there will be an "Actively Exploited" list (ranking of weaknesses by CISA's KEV Catalog) - will want to cover that list...
+XXX*

 | Associated CWE | Exploitation Method | Primary Impact | Secondary Impact | Notes |
 | ---- | ---- | ---- | ---- | ------- |